Skip to main content

 • “Graphics and music: 6/5”

-• “The soundtrack pack should not cost 15 euros for a basic feature.”
+• “The soundtrack pack should not cost 15 euro for a basic feature.”

-• “As a Mania player, FNF player, and pianist with a lot of rhythmic talent, I can say with complete certainty that the Zenitsu minigame in which he plays music on an instrument is trash.”
+• “As a mania player, FNF player, and pianist with a lot of rhythmic talent, I can say with complete certainty that the Zenitsu minigame where he plays music on an instrument is trash.”

 • humor